epicnerd1990/hawgts/TO-DO.md

 - `templateinfo` Flow
     - Create a for loop for `ntwgtsize`?
     - Connect to status system?
-- Complete all versions of "light" template and maybe start "climate"

 - Add "Setup" button that is in Box 2 when first opened.
 Clicking it goes to the github readme
 - Device and App icons
     - Confirm all code works